-AMERICAN SIGN
+AMERICAN SIGN LANGUAGE II

-LANGUAGE II Grade Level: 11- 12
+Course # 4060 Grade Level: 10 -12

-Prerequisite: Grade C or better in ASL I and teacher approval Length: Year
+Prerequisite: Grade C or better in ASL I

 This course meets UC/CSU and District graduation requirements.
 Students develop intermediate level skills in signing and in comprehension of signs while deepening their familiarity with grammatical features of ASL.
 The course expands expressive and receptive vocabulary necessary to increase ASL proficiency.
 It increases visual perception, visual memory, signed fluency and length of signed interactions to enable more prolonged conversations with a deaf person.
 The student will gain increased knowledge of Deaf Culture.
 65% of the class will be taught in the target language.